marhiefi/marhiefi/README.md

 - 👋 Hi, I'm Maggie
 - 👀 I’m interested in full-stack software engineering and many tech topics
-- 🌱 I’m currently learning intermediate to advanced JS and Python plus other relevant technologies
+- 🌱 I’m currently learning intermediate to advanced JS and Python, some of their libraries plus other relevant technologies

 <!---